What is a Vape Injury?

 - Lung infection

-According to the CDC, tetrahydrocannabinol (THC) was found in many of the products used in vape lung injury cases.
-THC is commonly found in cannabis, a drug that cannot be bought legally in most of the U.S. The CDC is currently studying the link between vape products containing THC and lung injuries.
+According to the CDC, tetrahydrocannabinol (THC) was found in many products used in vape lung injury cases.
+THC is commonly found in cannabis, a drug that cannot be bought legally in most U.S. The CDC is currently studying the link between vape products containing THC and lung injuries.

 Recent findings from the CDC suggest that vitamin E acetate may be to blame for vaping-related lung injuries.
 The agency sampled fluid from the lungs of 29 patients with vape-related lung problems and found the substance in every sample.